2 dead, 20 missing in North Carolina county flooded by Fred

 Meanwhile, Fred — now a post-tropical cyclone — was pushing through New York and New England with drenching rains, and Tropical Storm Henri was sending dangerous waves onto East Coast beaches.
-Forecasters said Henri will likely strengthen into a hurricane as it approaches the northeastern U.S. early next week.
+Forecasters said Henri will likely strengthen into a hurricane as it approaches the Northeast early next week.

 Another Fred-related death was reported earlier in the week in Florida, where a driver hydroplaned and flipped his car into a flooded ditch.